 Physical activity not only makes your bones strong but also helps to avoid diabetes complications.
 Here are a few ways of how exercise can help in improving your health:

 ➔ Lowers blood glucose, cholesterol levels, and triglycerides

 ➔ Helps in relieving stress

 ➔ Improves blood circulation

 Please note it is important to make an achievable plan to stay motivated.
-Choose one or two things you like to get started.
+Choose one or two things you would like to get started on.

-Although it is crucial to maintain HbA1c, please note it does not monitor the daily fluctuations in the blood glucose levels.
-Moreover, it is not the right measure to be used to adjust insulin doses or can detect hypoglycemia or hyperglycaemia in day-to-day lives.
+Testing the glycated hemoglobin levels in the body helps in understanding an overall picture of the average blood sugar levels.
+This is of extreme importance for people with diabetes to avoid diabetes complications.
+Although it is crucial to maintain HbA1c, please note it does not monitor the daily fluctuations in blood glucose levels.
+Moreover, it is not the right measure to be used to adjust insulin doses or to detect hypoglycemia or hyperglycemia in day-to-day lives.